Medical Advisory Board

 DR. ROBERT ROBBINS

-Robert C. Robbins, MD is the president of the University of Arizona and an internationally recognized cardiac surgeon with specific expertise in congestive heart failure.
+Robert C. Robbins, MD is the president of the University of Arizona and an internationally recognized cardiac surgeon with expertise in congestive heart failure.
 His research work includes stem cells, aspects of cardiac transplants, bioengineered blood vessels and vascular devices.

 Dr. Robbins is a prolific writer and has served as guest editor of the Circulation Surgical Supplement and published more than 292 peer-reviewed articles during his career.
 He was professor and chairman of the Department of Cardiothoracic Surgery at Stanford University, director of the Stanford Cardiovascular Institute, president of the International Society of Heart and Lung Transplantation, president of the Bay Area Society of Thoracic Surgeons and chair of the American Heart Association Cardiovascular Surgery and Anesthesia Council.
 He sits on the boards of numerous non-profits.